kamilmuzyka/reviseus/README.md

 ## Testing

 -   The setup script populates the database with mock data to make manual testing easier.

 -   Here is an invitation to a private group called "Appeng" (it's the only way to join private groups) - http://localhost:8080/join/group/13aa3713-45c4-401a-abd7-2213ba91e1a6.

 -   There is also a public group called "Portsoc" that you can find using the search engine.

 -   You can access the rest of the data and test all the features as a logged-in user.

 ## Features

 -   Some of the API routes and app views are protected and require authentication to use them.

--   All the routing happens within the browser, preserving the history (go back / go forward buttons work as intended and they don't reload the page).
+-   All the routing happens within the browser, preserving the history (go back/go forward buttons work as intended and they don't reload the page).

 -   Styles are adjusted to mobile, tablet and desktop screen sizes.